 Matt’s working on a Carl Crawford post of his own, but in the interim I’d like to weigh in with a couple of notes on Crawford’s 7-year, $142 million deal with the Boston Red Sox. – For starters, while Carl Crawford is an admittedly dynamic and exciting player, we’re also talking about a hitter with a career .347 wOBA, and who is coming off a career-high .378 mark.
 Of course, with a player like Crawford one also has to factor in his defense, which is where he derives a significant amount of his value.
 Is Crawford worth $20.3 million per Continue reading Some preliminary statistical notes on Crawford to the Red Sox

 As I am sure most of you have heard, the Nationals handed outfielder Jayson Werth a monumental 7-year, 126 million dollar deal yesterday.
 Werth is an excellent all-around player, but he is also 32, has had injury issues, and does not have an extensive track record as an elite player.
 The deal sent ripples throughout the baseball community, and is likely to impact the free agent market significantly.
 For example, take this tweet from Jon Heyman, sent last night: Hearing #rangers not planning to go 6 yrs on lee.
 Hopeful camarederie/proximity pay off.
 Do expect at least the #yankees to Continue reading Werth Signing Changes The Market

+In an industry-shocking move, Jayson Werth, who will be entering his age 32 season in 2011, received a seven-year, $126 million deal from the Washington Nationals, which will pay him $18M/year.
 While the dollars are certainly more than almost anyone would’ve expected Werth to get, it’s the number of years that’s really surprising.
 However, clearly the Nats felt pressure to get something done in the wake of Adam Dunn taking his big bat to the White Sox (and yes, even though it was never going to happen I am still heartbroken), and once they zeroed in on Werth, had to Continue reading Werth gets seven-year, $126 million deal from Nationals